In the words of the former “good little housewife” turned bad little outlaw Thelma (Geena Davis), "the law is some tricky shit.”

-And indeed, the set-up of the movie is – as genre dictates – dizzyingly, deceptively simple as the sheltered, passive Thelma and her strong-willed, worldly best friend Louise (Susan Sarandon) find themselves on the run after their intended two day fishing trip goes horribly wrong... mere hours after the two hit the road.
+And indeed as genre dictates, the set-up of the movie is dizzyingly and deceptively simple as the sheltered, passive Thelma and her strong-willed, worldly best friend Louise (Susan Sarandon) find themselves on the run after their intended two day fishing trip goes horribly wrong... mere hours after the two hit the road.

-But just because the women vanish, it doesn’t mean that the scene of the crime does as well, especially as more run-ins with the law follow and we’re constantly aware that one way or another, the law (embodied by Harvey Keitel) will catch up with them eventually.
+But just because the women vanish, it doesn’t mean that the scene of the crime does as well.
+As more run-ins with the law follow, we’re constantly aware that one way or another, the law (as embodied by Harvey Keitel) will catch up with them eventually.